hafsaaslam1212-star/UrbanMobility-DataAnalytics/README.md

 Despite increasing demand and business expansion, NorthStar is experiencing significant operational challenges including:

-Delivery failures and delays
+* Item 1 Delivery failures and delays
-Increasing customer complaints
+* Item 2 Increasing customer complaints
-Rising operational costs exceeding revenue growth
+* Item 3 Rising operational costs exceeding revenue growth

 The main issue is fragmented data systems, where structured relational datasets and semi-structured platform data are not integrated into a unified analytical view.

-Project Objective
+**Project Objective**

 The main objective of this project is to design an integrated data analytics solution that:

-Identifies key operational inefficiencies across the organisation Analyses failure patterns across hubs and zones Evaluates customer complaints and their financial impact Examines relationships between operational variables such as drivers, routes, and incidents Designs a NoSQL database for handling complex, event-driven operational data Key Research Questions
+* Item 1 Identifies key operational inefficiencies across the organisation
+* Item 2 Analyses failure patterns across hubs and zones
+* Item 3 Evaluates customer complaints and their financial impact
+* Item 4 Examines relationships between operational variables such as drivers, routes, and incidents
+* Item 5 Designs a NoSQL database for handling complex, event-driven operational data

+**Key Research Questions**

 This project is guided by the following analytical questions:

-What are the highest failure rates, and what factors contribute to them across hubs and zones?
+* Item 1 What are the highest failure rates, and what factors contribute to them across hubs and zones?
-Does driver behaviour, such as manual route overrides, affect service quality?
+* Item 2 Does driver behaviour, such as manual route overrides, affect service quality?
-Which customers generate repeated failures and compensation costs?
+* Item 3 Which customers generate repeated failures and compensation costs?
-Can operational indicators predict delivery failures and incident severity?
+* Item 4 Can operational indicators predict delivery failures and incident severity?

-Technologies Used
+**Technologies Used**

 The following tools and technologies were used in this project:

-1.R (sqldf, dplyr, ggplot2) → SQL-based analysis, statistical modelling, and data visualisation 2.Python (pandas, numpy, matplotlib, seaborn) → Data processing, transformation, and feature engineering 3.MongoDB Atlas → NoSQL database design for event-driven and semi-structured data 4.Google Colab → Development environment for analysis and execution 5.GitHub → Version control and project documentation management
+* Item 1 R (sqldf, dplyr, ggplot2) → SQL-based analysis, statistical modelling, and data visualisation
+* Item 2 Python (pandas, numpy, matplotlib, seaborn) → Data processing, transformation, and feature engineering
+* Item 3 MongoDB Atlas → NoSQL database design for event-driven and semi-structured data
+* Item 4 Google Colab → Development environment for analysis and execution
+* Item 5 GitHub → Version control and project documentation management